dottwatson/fpdo/readme.md

 In this example, `reader` is executed to read the data and must return an array of key-value pairs of all data records. `writer` is responsible for writing data wherever needed (in this example, it rewrites the same JSON file).
 However, if you don’t need to write data, `writer` can remain empty but must always be present (due to the abstract class model).

+**Notes**: To optimize resources, all data from the tables will be loaded only when needed.
+This means that if you configure 20 tables, but only query 2, the data from the tables concerned will be loaded.
+This is called *lazy loading*.

 That's it!
 Everything else remains the same for your application, such as models, relationships, direct queries, and so on.

 ## Limitations